 Notes from the trip

-Back in 2018, I was just beginning to learn wildlife photography and RAW files post processing, and had equipped myself with a variety of mid-range SONY gear (see end of document for details), which were good enough for my skill level back then.
+Back in 2018, I was just beginning to learn wildlife photography and RAW files post processing, and had equipped myself with a variety of mid-range SONY gear (see end of document for details), which was good enough for my skill level back then.

 This document, sporting more than a hundred snapshots from the thousands of photos taken during this trip, I hope it will give a good overview of the diversity of land and sea natural beauty we experienced.